kerryhatcher/kerryhatcher.github.io/_posts/2021-04-01-better-python-logging.md

 author: kerry
 ---

+---

+To download the code examples and details on how to run it locally please [check out this link](https://github.com/kerryhatcher/kerryhatcher.github.io/tree/master/examples/better-python-logging)

+---

+## Recognizing you have a problem

 Is that variable getting set correctly?
 Why is your loop sometimes failing?
 Debugging in general can be a pain and most folks start off by sprinkling `print()` statements all over there code.
 Hello I'm Kerry and sometimes I abuse `print()` myself.
 So lets talk about how to improve the situation starting with the following example:

 ```python